fryylord/NoSQL_socialnetwork_API/README.md

 ## Features

 Multiple libraries used
-Non-registered users allowed to view posts but not interact
-Functions to register and sign in users
-Ability to manipulate and comment on posts upon sign in
+Ability to interact with database using GET, POST, PUT, and DELETE functions

 ## Tests